isomerpages/nhg-redcap/pages/contact-us.md

   - content:
       - phone: ""
       - email: redcap@nhg.com.sg
-      - other: <br>Please provide as much details as possible about the problem so that we can efficiently troubleshoot the problem.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  <br>• NHG-ADID Username <br>• REDCap Server (Staging or Production) <br>• REDCap Project Title  <br>• Name of Form & Data-Field <br>• A description of the problem together with screen-captures where possible.
+      - other: <br>Please provide as much details as possible so that we can efficiently troubleshoot the problem.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  <br>• NHG-ADID Username <br>• REDCap Server (Staging or Production Server)
+          <br>• REDCap Project Title & DSRB Ref No.  <br>• Name of affected
+          Form & Data-Field <br>• A description of the problem together with screen-captures of the error.
     title: NHG Health REDCap Administrator
   - content:
       - phone: ""